matthew-sbrito/matthew-sbrito/README.md

 ![GitHub followers](https://img.shields.io/github/followers/matthew-sbrito?style=social)

  ## **Hello, Dev!** 👋
- I'm a Software Engineer Student and i'm evolving my skills and knowledge in technology!
-Focus on full stack web development!
+ I'm a Software Engineer and I'm evolving my skills and knowledge in technology every day!
+Focus on web development!
  My hobbies are playing games 🎮 and listening to music 🎶🎸!

 ## Technologies and tools 🖥️💻